arnavthapar/arnavs-macropad/README.md

 ![Built with Fusion 360](https://img.shields.io/badge/CAD-Fusion%20360-orange)

 Submission for Hackpad.
-This is a simple macropad built of 5 switches and 2 LEDs.
+This is a simple macropad built of 5 switches, a rotary encoder, and 2 LEDs.
 The switches are arranged in a row to allow quick and comfortable button presses.

 The keys currently just type basic letters, as I made this to get experience with PCB and electronic design.
 The PCB fits in the case below the top and will allow the buttons to be easily pressed.
+The rotary encoder also currently just types basic letters based on the angle.

 Features:

 - 5 Mechanical Switches
 - 2 SK6812 Mini RGB LEDs
+- 1 Rotary Encoder

 BOM:

+- EC11 Rotary Encoder
 - 5x Cherry MX Switches
 - 5x Blank DSA Keycaps
 - 2x SK6812 MINI LEDs